-As Director of Research at the Center for Social Concerns, I work with colleagues within the Center, across campus, and nationally to examine a variety of research questions.
+As Director of Assessment and Engaged Scholarship at the Center for Social Concerns, I work with colleagues within the Center, across campus, and nationally to examine a variety of research questions.

 The Notre Dame Study of Moral Purpose